WangXiaoJin/docs/MQ/RabbitMQ/RabbitMQ安装及配置.md

 # 修改配置
 shell> cat << EOF > /etc/rabbitmq/rabbitmq.conf
 cluster_name = mq-test-cluster

 cluster_partition_handling = pause_minority

+## If a message delivered to a consumer has not been acknowledge before this timer
+## triggers the channel will be force closed by the broker.
+This ensure that
+## faultly consumers that never ack will not hold on to messages indefinitely.
+consumer_timeout = 900000
 EOF
 # 从 server1 上拷贝 .erlang.cookie，确保三台机器的 .erlang.cookie 值相同
 shell> scp root@server1:/var/lib/rabbitmq/.erlang.cookie /var/lib/rabbitmq/.erlang.cookie